jtauber/candelabra/README.md

 ![screenshot](http://jtauber.github.com/candelabra/screenshot.png)

-It is a single HTML file (using hosted versions of jQuery and Bootstrap) that uses localStorage for persisting logs between browser refreshes but it is not intended for long-running time recording.
+It is a single HTML file (using hosted versions of jQuery) that uses localStorage for persisting logs between browser refreshes but it is not intended for long-running time recording.
 The expected use case is that times would be logged to some other system occasionally and cleared